Labor Law & Employment Compliance

 RESEARCH TEAM

-Zheng Zhongkang holds a Bachelor's degree in Law from South China University of Technology and an LL.M. from the University of Warwick (UK).
-He works in both Chinese and English.
-Attorney Zheng is a multidisciplinary legal professional combining theoretical research and legal practice, with in-depth expertise in civil and commercial litigation, labor disputes, and corporate governance legal matters.
-He focuses on legal services for startups, committed to empowering entrepreneurs with solid legal expertise to develop and expand their business ventures.
+Zheng Zhongkang holds a Bachelor of Laws from South China University of Technology and a Master of Laws from the University of Warwick.
+His working languages are Chinese and English.
+He is a compound legal professional with strengths in both theoretical research and legal practice.
+He has developed efficient and scientific methodologies for handling civil and commercial litigation and corporate governance matters and has deep theoretical insight and rich practical experience in labor and employment dispute resolution and employment compliance management.
+He focuses on legal services for start-ups and is committed to empowering entrepreneurs to build and expand their businesses through solid legal knowledge.